QuantEcon/ASE_ENSEA_workshop/docs/index.md

 target audience for the course is talented young economists from ASE and ENSEA who want to learn about  data science and computer-driven economic modeling.
-The course will provide students with an introduction and exposure to key tools in quantitative economics that are in high demand in the rapidly transforming economics job market.
+The course will provide students with an introduction and exposure to key tools in quantitative economics that are in high demand in academic economics and industry.

 The lead instructor and academic coordinator for the program is [Thomas J.
 Sargent](http://www.tomsargent.com/), co-founder of QuantEcon, Professor of Economics at New York